openjs-foundation/cross-project-council/proposals/stage-1/SUPPORTER_PROGRAM/SUPPORTER_PROGRAM.md

 * Design
     * JavaScriptlandia logo, passports, avatars, and swag
 * Web
-    * A page to reflect current membership on the website
+    * A page to reflect current supporters on the website
     * A swag store for supporters (turnkey)
     * A sign up page for membership with a payment gateway that allows for subscriptions
     * Possibly a page with a passport that you can add stamps to?
 * Foundation
-    * Support for the members of the program (questions, emails, updates)
+    * Support for the members of the supporter program (questions, emails, updates)
-    * Ensuring that the membership program is continually promoted and growing
+    * Ensuring that the supporter program is continually promoted and growing
     * Help with running periodic satisfaction surveys (NPS or related)